prahaladbelavadi/codahale.com/_posts/2017-06-08-towards-a-safer-footgun.md

 ---

 _Thanks to [Thomas Ptacek](https://twitter.com/tqbf) for reviewing this post.
-Any mistakes contained are mine, not his._
+Any mistakes in this article are mine, not his._

 [DP]: https://moxie.org/blog/the-cryptographic-doom-principle/
 [AEAD-INT]: https://tools.ietf.org/html/rfc5116